yungyuc/ynote/nsd/schedule/23sp_nycu/schedule.rst

 both GitHub PR and E3.
 I created the homework #0 to help you practice the use of GitHub, and a demonstration is provided at https://github.com/yungyuc/nsdhw_23sp/pull/1.
-Should you have any questions, file an issue on GitHub, send an email to the grader or me, or send a message in the private telegram chatroom.
+Should you have any questions, file an issue on GitHub or send an email to the grader or me.
 (Preference is in that order and do not send homework assignments to the sciwork community.)

 .. _nsd-23sp-enroll: